SCHOLARSHIP FAQS AND RESOURCES

 Know that you can work on parts of your application at any time in draft form, but you must finish and submit by the deadline.

-NOTE: If you are not eligible to submit a FAFSA due to citizenship/immigration status, you may still apply for our scholarships.
+If you are not able to submit a FAFSA because of your immigration status, citizenship status or processing delays you may still be eligible for scholarships.

 There is no charge to apply.